zorbathut/dec/docs/articles/fp_custom.md

 There are plenty of situations where a specific deserialization solution would come in handy. `tintA` in the above code is readable, but ugly; in most cases, tintB or tintC would likely be better.

-A general framework for registering custom deserializers would solve a lot of problems.
+A general framework for registering custom deserializers would solve a lot of problems, but has not yet been implemented.